Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

     Enter a descriptive name for the new trigger.
 The entered name is displayed above the trigger input line.

 - *Model*
     Enter the applicable namespace of the model.
 The entered namespace is displayed to the right of the name above the trigger input line.
+Ensure that the name space of the model corresponds to the

 - *Event*
     Click the drop-down list and select the appropriate event.
 The following options are available: